 Commodity Charge:

-Base Commodity Charge: Gas Daily Mid-Point of the Common Range of Kern River/Opal, plant deliveries for the Day of delivery plus $0.1032.
+Base Commodity Charge: Gas Daily Mid-Point of the Common Range of NW Sumas, deliveries for the Day of delivery plus $0.32.

-Weekend/Holiday “Put Option” Charge: If ClatskaniePacifiCorp chooses reduce quantity for a single day during a non-holiday weekend, holiday weekend or mid week holiday to a quantity lower than the quantity for the other days during the same period, a charge of $.50/MMBtu shall be assessed on the difference between the original nomination and the reduced nomination for the weekend/holiday.
+Weekend/Holiday “Put Option” Charge: If Clatskanie chooses reduce quantity for a single day during a non-holiday weekend, holiday weekend or mid week holiday to a quantity lower than the quantity for the other days during the same period, a charge of $.50/MMBtu shall be assessed on the difference between the original nomination and the reduced nomination for the weekend/holiday.

 Pipeline Tariff Charges – Commodity Charge and Fuel according to the applicable tariff.